 Ladies with dry hair should use a hydrating shampoo.
 Look for creamy, moisturizing products with ingredients like coconut oil, shea butter, grapeseed oil, etc. These ingredient types trap the water inside your hair by forming a coat on the hair shaft.

 Deep conditioners with essential oils and fatty alcohols are the best for hydrating dry hair and getting it smooth and well-moisturized.

 Oily and fine hair

-Most curly hair is thick and dry, so go for a rich shampoo with natural ingredients like shea butter.
-Remember that harsh chemicals can make your hair drier, so avoid products where you see chemicals listed as ingredients.
+Most curly hair is thick and dry, so go for a luxurious shampoo with natural ingredients like shea butter.
+Remember that harsh chemicals can make your hair drier, so avoid products where you see chemical additives listed as ingredients.

-What is co-washing and can it help?
+What is co-washing, and can it help?

 Things to Remember for Healthy Springtime Hair

 Check out these additional handy tips to keep your mane healthy-looking this season:

 Do not shampoo your hair every day, as this can strip your hair dry of natural oils.
 Instead, use a natural bristle brush and brush your hair well daily.
 Brushing distributes the oils from the roots to the ends of your hair and keeps your scalp less oily.

 Comb out your tresses before taking a shower because combing before a shower reduces hair breakage.
 However, be gentle while untangling and use only lukewarm temperature water to wash your hair.
 Hot water can leave your hair dry and of faded color.